CarlosCapili/Data-Analysis-Portfolio/Los Angeles Crime/README.md

 - 45% of females 45 and under are victims of rape, with 1 in 2 females being of hispanic descent (52.84%), and 1 in 5 females being white (19.45%) and black (21.07%)

 ![image](https://github.com/user-attachments/assets/8341427c-9523-4869-b2e3-1a5dc27cdf2b)
-- The majority of crimes have not led to arrests with 76.8% of reported crimes having ongoing investigations, with only approximately 9% of investigations leading to arrests
+- The majority of crimes have not led to arrests with 76.71% of reported crimes having ongoing investigations, with only approximately 9% of investigations leading to arrests

-- 42% of reported crimes have weapons used, with the most common weapon being a persons hands, fist, feet, or any bodily force
 - 51% of crimes are reported on the day of occurrence, with 19% reported the next day, and 16% reported within 2-7 days
-- The top 3 locations for crime are:
+- The top 3 premises for crime in LA are:
-  - Single Family Dwelling (28%)
+  - Single Family Dwelling (22.25%)
-  - Street (23%)
+  - Street (18.53%)
-  - Multi-Unit Dwelling (Apartment, Duplex, etc) (20%)
+  - Multi-Unit Dwelling (Apartment, Duplex, etc) (15.65%)
+- Top 3 LA Areas that experience the most crime are: Central, 77th Street, and Pacific and Southwest (tied)